RLOpenCatalyst/rg-doc/source/GettingStarted.rst

   * :ref:`Adding Users<Adding Users>` - Users can have Administrator, Principal Investigator or Researcher roles.
   * `Adding AWS Accounts`_
   * `Adding Organizational Units`_
+  * :ref:`Adding Catalog Items<Catalog>`

 Users with the Principal Investigator role can perform the steps below.

   * `Adding a New Project`_
+  * :ref:`Adding Users<Users_PI>` - Users can have Principal Investigator or Researcher roles.
+  * `Adding AWS Accounts`_
+  * :ref:`Adding Catalog Items<Catalog_PI>`
   * `Assigning Researchers to projects`_

 Create an Admin user
 --------------------

 If you have subscribed to the hosted version of the Research Gateway application, you would have created the Admin user during registration.
 You would have subsequently received an email with a link to confirm the Administrator user's email.
-Use this details to login into Research Gateway.
+Use these details to login into Research Gateway.

 Sign-In Process
 ---------------
-Use details from :ref:`Appendix A<Appendix A>` for  Email, Password as per password policy.
+Use details from :ref:`Forgot Password<Forgot Password>` for  Email, Password as per password policy.

 Fill the following details